Request for Applications (RFA)

 EVALUATION AND REPORTING ACTIVITIES

-During the grant period, the ACT staff and evaluator will help awardees to complete surveys, participate in interviews, and complete program monitoring documentation.
-A reporting template will be provided to awardees.
+During the grant period, the ACT staff and evaluator will help awardees to complete surveys, participate in interviews, and document program monitoring using a provided reporting template.

-At 12 months and 24 months, awardees are required to submit a Progress Report which includes:
+At 12 months and 24 months, awardees will be required to submit a progress report including:

-- A narrative report detailing activities and work completed in the reporting period, successes and challenges, key findings, and links to deliverables.
+- A narrative detailing activities and work completed in the reporting period, successes and challenges, key findings, and links to deliverables

-- A final narrative report detailing activities and work completed in the reporting period, successes and challenges, key findings, and links to deliverables.
+- A narrative detailing activities and work completed in the last reporting period, successes and challenges, key findings, and links to deliverables

 RFA EXAMPLE HERE